Hire a temporary foreign worker through the Agricultural Stream: Program requirements

 • be signed by both the employer and the foreign worker

 Employers can develop and use their own employment agreement as long as it contains all the necessary information.
-If you wish to obtain a sample employment agreement template, please contact the Employer Contact Centre.
-This template will also become available online soon.
+You can also use the employment agreement template.

 Employers must maintain complete employment records that fully document compliance with the employment agreement throughout the duration of the employment.

-For positions in Quebec, please visit the website of ministère de l'Immigration, de la Francisation et de l'Intégration (MIFI) (French only) for specific requirements regarding the employment contract.
+For positions in Quebec, visit the website of the Ministère de l'Immigration, de la Francisation et de l'Intégration (MIFI) (French only) for specific requirements regarding the employment contract.

 Union consultation

-Although it is not a mandatory requirement, if the position being filled by the foreign worker is unionized, it is recommended that employers:
+Although it isn’t a mandatory requirement, if the position being filled by the foreign worker is unionized, it is recommended that employers:

 • work actively with union representatives to recruit unemployed Canadians and permanent residents